Medium Feed Widget for Website. No-code, RSS-Synced - Poper

 Business

-• API access
+• White-label (add-on) & API access

-Guide · 5 min read
+Guide · 3 min read

 The complete guide to embedding Medium on your website

 Medium reached 100 million monthly active readers and remains the default home for long-form essays, technical writing, and thought leadership on the open web.
 The catch is that Medium hosts the writing, while your site hosts the brand.
 Visitors land on your homepage, see no recent thinking, and leave.
 A Medium feed widget closes that gap by pulling your latest stories onto your own site so the work and the brand show up in the same place.
-This guide walks through what actually matters when you choose and configure a medium feed widget in 2026: the RSS-based access model, the Medium Partner Program and the paywall, custom-domain publications, the post-2023 reach decline that nobody at Medium will admit on the record, and whether Substack migration is the right escape hatch.
+This guide walks through what actually matters when you choose and configure a medium feed widget in 2026: the RSS-based access model, the Medium Partner Program and the paywall, profiles, the post-2023 reach decline that nobody at Medium will admit on the record, and whether Substack migration is the right escape hatch.

 01